wargabasdat/Seleksi-2024-Tugas-1/README.md

 ## Data Scraping
 #### 1. Scraping process
 #### 2. Data Cleaning
+The cleaning process includes:
+- Convert numerical value to int
+- Handle missing values and change 'N/A' values to None
+- Convert categorical values(yes/no) to boolean(true/false)
+- Strip weird characters
+- Strip whitespace
+- Parse and format dates to datetime

 #### 3. JSON Structure
 The json file in ```Data Scraping/data/airline_reviews.json``` contains the pure data extracted and cleaned from the scraping process.
 >